24/10/2024

 Come on!
 What the fuck!?
 How can it be impossible to erase the data from a server?
 I’ve tried everything.
 From plain deleting everything to overwriting it with zeroes or random data.
 On the file system level and on the device node.
 With every tool I could find on the cursed server.
 Everything either throws an error, silently fails, or goes wrong in some other fucking inexplicable way.

 Well.
 If shell access won’t do the trick, then there’s only one level left to escalate to: physical access.
 I know it sounds crazy stupid, but I’ll have to walk into the data center in person and destroy the fucking machine.
 Smash it with an axe, or blow it up with C4, or dissolve it in acid, or whatever.
 All of the above, preferably.
 First I’ll have to find out what data center it’s in.
 There are three that the client is using.
 And then I’ll have to find the exact location inside the data center.
 Though I gotta say, I’m almost prepared to blow up the whole building if necessary.
 God, this is so fucked up!
-I’ve never done a B&E, not in the offline world at least, nor property damage, for that matter.
+I’ve never done a B&E, not in the offline world at least, nor property damage for that matter.
 Well, there’s a first time for everything.
 Better go look up vendors of explosives and industrial grade chemicals.

 27/11/2024